fury-gl/fury/docs/source/posts/2024/2024-08-21-final-report-robin.rst

         This is the main endpoint both Discord and GitHub frontend applications hit.
 It orchestrates all the other endpoints.
 The architecture of how it works is detailed later below.

     * `FURY Data Parsing/Benchmarking/Testing Repo (GitHub) <https://github.com/robinroy03/FURY-data-script>`__
-        This is a GitHub repository and contains all the parsing, bechmarking and testing scripts.
+        This is a GitHub repository and contains all the parsing, benchmarking and testing scripts.

 - **Choosing the technologies to use**